LeeBigelow/Tarot-Reading-Web/README.md

 firefox celtic-cross.html
 ```

 Nothing fancy.
 Unfortunately won't work on your phone.
-Phone browsers don't seem to like reading the local files.
+Phone browsers don't seem to like reading local files.
 Probably have to make it an app, or some sort of all-in-one self contained file.
 Still, feel free to use and modify at will.

 I also have some notes on how I modified the images if you're keen.